rs-renato/cluster-worker/README.md

 </p>

 As said, Cluster Worker is a API based on producer x consumer architecture.
 It uses Hazelcast queue as distributed point for data exchange through the cluster members.
-Worker are `runnables` that encapsulate `tasks`.
+Worker are `runnables` that encapsulate `items`.
 It comes in two flavors:

 #### `WorkerProducer`
-`WorkerProducer` is a `runnable` that encapsulate a `TaskProduce` and calls the client's implementation for producing data; This `runnable` will be present in all cluster node, however, will be active at once in an atomic cycle, this means that this `runnable` will die after the production process.
+`WorkerProducer` is a `runnable` that encapsulate a `ItemProduce` and calls the client's implementation for producing data; This `runnable` will be present in all cluster node, however, will be active at once in an atomic cycle, this means that this `runnable` will die after the production process.

 #### `WorkerConsumer`
-`WorkerConsumer` is a `runnable` that encapsulate a `TaskProcess` and calls the client's implementation for processing data; These `runnables` are present and active in all cluster nodes, and lives till the cluster member lives.
+`WorkerConsumer` is a `runnable` that encapsulate a `ItemProcess` and calls the client's implementation for processing data; These `runnables` are present and active in all cluster nodes, and lives till the cluster member lives.